sjpickup/Syncthing-iOS/README.md

     libbio
     liblink
     cmd/gc
-    ...
+    ... */

-    #Now you can compile Golang for iOS successful!
+    #Now you can compile Golang for iOS successful

 5. Please change in /IDZWebBrowser/build-go.sh to your Project paths. (build-go.sh do all the job for you with gcc)